 Mont Granier via Col l'Alpette and Pas des Barres

 This is a magnificent walk with lots of everything: forest - lapiaz, high pastures, a pleasant crest, a summit, and a little bit of scrambling.
 It shouldn't be missed.
-The time is given for the ascent only.
+The time given is on the generous side, as you won't want to rush it.

 The route starts (map) by ascending the obvious weakness in the cliffs to the left of the centre of the cirque.
 The grass on the horizon in the photograph is the col for which we are heading, and is the start of the Alpette pastures.
 It marks the line of a prominent geological strike-slip fault that cuts through the massif.